Disc Bulge, Disc Pain or Sciatica?

 Chronic low back pain or leg pain that hasn’t improved

 If you’ve spent months — or even years — hoping the pain will settle on its own, you’re not alone.
-Many people with disc bulges experience symptoms that persist despite rest or other types of care.
+Many people with disc bulges continue to experience ongoing or recurring disc pain symptoms that continue to persist despite rest or other types of care.
+Many people seeking disc pain treatment in Adelaide are looking for options before considering spinal surgery.
+A thorough assessment can help identify whether ongoing disc pain symptoms may be related to disc pressure or nerve irritation.

 Why disc-specific care matters

-These symptoms can persist because many approaches don’t directly address the disc itself — which is often where the problem begins.
+These disc pain symptoms can persist because many approaches don’t directly address the disc itself — which is often where the problem begins.

 The next step is understanding how disc-focused therapy is designed to address this pressure.